QuantEcon/lecture-source-py/source/rst/finite_markov.rst

     """
     Return list of pages, ordered by rank
     """
-    import numpy as np
-    from operator import itemgetter

     infile = 'web_graph_data.txt'
     alphabet = 'abcdefghijklmnopqrstuvwxyz'

     n = 14 # Total number of web pages (nodes)

-    # == Create a matrix Q indicating existence of links == #
+    # Create a matrix Q indicating existence of links
     #  * Q[i, j] = 1 if there is a link from i to j
     #  * Q[i, j] = 0 otherwise
     Q = np.zeros((n, n), dtype=int)